diem/website/docs/core/life-of-a-transaction.md

 ### Client → CS (CS.1)

-A client submits a transaction to the client service of a validator node V~X.
+A client submits a transaction to the client service of a validator node V<sub>X</sub>.

 ### CS → Mempool (CS.2)

-CS forwards the transaction to validator node V~X's mempool.
-The mempool will accept the transaction T~N only if the sequence number of T~N is greater than or equal to the current sequence number of the sender's account (note that the transaction will not be passed to consensus until it is the next sequence number).
+CS forwards the transaction to validator node V<sub>X</sub>'s mempool.
+The mempool will accept the transaction T<sub>N</sub> only if the sequence number of T<sub>N</sub> is greater than or equal to the current sequence number of the sender's account (note that the transaction will not be passed to consensus until it is the next sequence number).

 ### CS → Storage (CS.3)